-1.13 The Council's Committee with responsibility for Audit shall receive and consider the external auditor's annual audit letter on the completion of the Council's accounts.
-It shall be the responsibility of this Committee to ensure that any audit recommendations in the report are followed up and that the annual audit letter is published.
+1.14 The Resources and Finance Committee shall receive and consider the external auditor's annual audit letter on the completion of the Council's accounts.
+It shall be the responsibility of the Resources and Finance Committee to ensure that any audit recommendations in the report are followed up and that the annual audit letter is published.